Heshika2001/Heshika2001/README.md

+MY name is  Heshika Naranwala.
 Hard working college student with the motivated Attitude and a variety of power skills.
 Adept in various of social media plat forms and office technology programs.

 🌱 I’m currently learning : SLIIT UNiversity